j-r-jones/open-mx/README.md

 # :warning: The project webpage is at http://open-mx.gitlabpages.inria.fr

-## :warning: See also REPORTING-BUGS for questions and problems.
+## :warning: For questions and problems, see 'Reporting Bugs' at the end of this file.

 # Quick Start